How to Check If Your Partner Is on Dating Sites

 - Access resources like skip-tracing databases not available to the public

-Cost: Private investigators typically charge $50-$150 per hour for basic digital investigations, and $75-$250 per hour for in-person surveillance.
-A dating profile search alone usually costs $200-$500.
+Cost: Private investigators typically charge $50 to $150 per hour for basic digital investigations, and $75 to $250 per hour for in-person surveillance.
+A dating profile search alone usually costs $200 to $500.

 When it makes sense: If you are gathering evidence for legal proceedings, a PI's documentation carries more weight than screenshots from your own search.
 For a deeper overview of all available strategies, see our guide on how to catch a cheater.

-Warning Signs Your Partner May Be on Dating Sites
+What Are the Warning Signs Your Partner Is on Dating Apps?

-Before you run a search, it helps to know what behaviors typically accompany secret dating app use.
-These signs on their own do not prove anything.
-But when multiple signs appear at the same time, they paint a pattern worth investigating.
+The strongest warning signs that your partner is on dating apps cluster into three categories: device behavior changes, emotional shifts, and digital red flags.
+These signs on their own do not prove anything, but when multiple signs from different categories appear at the same time, they paint a pattern worth investigating.

 Phone and Device Behavior